R4kaaaN/cheatsheets/rsync/rsync_English.md

 -rw-r--r-- 1 rakan rakan    0 Jun  7 11:48 3.txt
 ```

-#### Here I've changed the permission for `1.txt` file to `777` just to illustrate the point.
-And I copied the content using the following command.
+#### Here We've changed the permission for `1.txt` file to `777` just to illustrate the point.
+And we copied the content using the following command.

 ```bash
 rsync -rv tests/ backups/